crowdymous/crowdymous.github.io/_posts/2020-11-05-subscribe-today.md

-It is therefore easy to imagine that if you become a user during some real-world events that you want to privately discuss with somebody else, there mere timing of you becoming a user already **puts you potentially under suspicion**.
+It is therefore easy to imagine that if you become a user during some real-world events that you want to privately discuss with somebody else, the mere timing of you becoming a user already **puts you potentially under suspicion**.

 The only way to preserve ***absolute privacy***[^1] is to become a user